-Copyright 2017.
+Copyright 2021.
 All rights reserved.
-All materials appearing on this website are copyrighted.
-Some media is used under license from third parties.
+All materials appearing on this website are copyrighted, some by third parties.

 Madeline's photos for magazines and newsletters, cast photo for The Awake poster, LG signage to promote the tie-in between the new phone and fashion, headshot boards for the elementary school's 101 Dalmatians.